microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 1. Label noise robust training (e.g. co-teaching, ELR, self-supervised pretraining and finetuning capabilities)
 2. The label cleaning simulation benchmark proposed in the above mentioned manuscript.
 3. The model selection benchmark.
-4. All the code related to our benchmark datasets "CIFAR10H" and "NoisyChestXray".
+4. All the code related to proposed benchmark datasets "CIFAR10H" and "NoisyChestXray".

 ## Installation: